The Vacant Crown

 A choice of five different vehicle models are available each with their own stats to suit your racing style and they all look superb and for this reviewer especially, the customisation was very welcomed.
 From performance upgrades to tweak top speeds and handling to paint jobs, decals and swanky cosmetic items, we soon had our vessel looking spot on with lavish black paint complimented by skeletal bones around the framework and all topped off with a Halloween pumpkin just for show, hey, if it’s good enough for Alice Cooper!

 One core difference here was how the combat worked, those familiar with combat racing whether that be Wipeout or Mario Kart are familiar that items are usually procured on track and used accordingly.
-Pacer on the other hands opts to grant us a selection of preset or customisable loadouts with a wide range of weapons that are powered by energy capsules collected on track.
+Pacer on the other hand opts to grant us a selection of preset or customisable loadouts with a wide range of weapons that are powered by energy capsules collected on track.
 From offensive favourites like cannons and rockets to crowd control classics like shockwaves and mines, there is something for everyone’s taste.

 The Vibrancy of Variety